North Beach · San Francisco · Est. 1907

 Building permit #6321 issued December 3, 1906 — just months after the San Francisco earthquake.
 The property is established as a residential structure on Block 0132, Lot 009 in the North Beach neighborhood.

 The building is completed as a two-unit residential property, consistent with early City records.
-At some undocumented later date, additional dwelling spaces are created informally without permits, resulting in up to four occupied spaces — though only two are legally recognized units.

 Permit 201102049686 is filed February 4, 2011 for a comprehensive renovation including exterior alterations, vertical addition, and interior remodel.
 The permit undergoes a multi-year review by DBI and the Zoning Division.